 But hey, they’re gritty and in touch with what’s happening ‘on the street’.
 Which let’s face it, most clients won’t be.
-Though who really wants to be on the street at all is a question for another day.
+Though who really wants to be on the street is a question for another day.

 The 'luvvy' creatives

-Inspired by a combination of Ru Paul, Patsy from Absolutely Fabulous and Niles Crane from Frasier.
+Inspired by a combination of Ru Paul, Patsy from Absolutely Fabulous, and Niles Crane from Frasier.

 These fashionista-types flounce flamboyantly around the agency, capable of both dazzling you with their energetic radiance and managing to drown you in meaningless thrown-together bullshit at the same time.